BranchingBad/zone-poker/CONTRIBUTING.md

     flake8 .
     ```

+-   **Testing External Services**: Unit tests **must not** make live network requests.
+Any module that queries an external service (e.g., via HTTP API, DNS query) must have its network calls mocked to ensure tests are fast, reliable, and independent of external factors.
+    -   For HTTP requests, we use the `respx` library to mock `httpx` calls.
+See `tests/test_analysis_modules.py` for examples.
+    -   For other protocols like DNS, use appropriate mocking techniques (e.g., `unittest.mock.patch`) to simulate server responses.
+    -   Tests should cover both successful responses and potential error cases (e.g., API errors, timeouts, non-existent domains).

 -   **Separation of Concerns**: The project maintains a strict separation between data gathering (analysis) and data presentation (display/output).
     -   **Analysis Modules (`modules/analysis/`)**: These modules should *only* contain the logic for gathering and processing data.
 They must not contain any `print()` statements or `rich` components.
 Their sole responsibility is to perform a task and return a data dictionary.
     -   **Display Module (`modules/display.py`)**: This module is responsible for all user-facing console output using the `rich` library.